phuonglm/dev-setup/README.md

     $ vagrant hostmanager
     ```

-- `$ ping acme.dev` to make sure it pings the right IP of the VM:
+- `$ ping acme.dev` to make sure it pings the right IP address of the VM:
    http://dev.teracy.org/docs/basic_usage.html#ip-address

+- `$ cat /etc/hosts` file from the host machine to make sure there is no duplicated entries for
+  `acme-dev` or the VM IP address.

 - Now open http://dev.ahw.acme.dev or https://dev.ahw.acme.dev on your browser to see the web
   app and start working on it.
 For https, you need to add exception into your browsers.
 This is the